The Heart of New England

 lingered for a celebratory granola breakfast.
 A small cabin on stilts was tucked

 behind large pines and built into the forested hill.
-The porch was high enough
+The porch was high enough to

-envisioned the space inside to be as cozy as the wee inlet.
-Like Tintin, little
+space inside to be as cozy as the wee inlet.
+Like Tintin, little could be afforded but

-could be afforded but the essentials.
+the essentials.
 The regal surroundings took precedence.

 The sun pressed against my cheeks.
 I shed my outer layer and my eyes closed.
+I

-I felt as though I’d come upon a comforting portal.
+felt as though I’d come upon a comforting portal.

 About the author:

 Donnie Mullen was raised and lives in mid-coast Maine.
-He enjoys paddling in
+He enjoys paddling in Maine and

-experiences along the Northern Forest Canoe Trail.
+Northern Forest Canoe Trail.

 For more information this historic canoe trail, contact: